quintenroets/downloader/README.md

 Download urls in a script as if you would download them from your browser

 Features:
-* Only downloads when the destination does not exist yet or when the server indicates that there is a newer version
+* Downloads multiple urls in parallel
-* Automatically retry after error
+* Downloads in chunks
-* Continue from partial download after error
+* Automatically retries and continues from partial downloads after error
-* Show progressbar during download
+* Saves downloads and skips re-downloading the same url unless the server indicates an update
-* Download multiple urls in parallel
+* Shows progressbar during download
-* Specify custom callback on progress update
+* Supports custom callback on progress updates

 Optional options:
 * Destination location